Probiotics for Digestive Issues: How They Help Relieve Bloating, Gas, and Digestive Discomfort

 weakened gut lining

-A 2024 clinical review published in Nutrients confirmed that probiotics significantly improve gastrointestinal symptoms, rebalance microbial composition, and strengthen the gut barrier.
+A 2024 clinical review published in Nutrients confirmed that probiotics significantly improve gastrointestinal symptoms, rebalance microbial composition, and support gut barrier and intestinal lining health.

 A 2025 umbrella meta-analysis published in the European Journal of Medical Research showed probiotics reduce digestive symptoms such as diarrhea, nausea, bloating, and epigastric discomfort.